akidinatophat/BloxProxy/README.md

 https://api2.bloxproxy.site - Testing API - unstable

 Do NOT use these in a production enviroment!
+[Read this to know why.](https://devforum.roblox.com/t/psa-stop-using-roblox-proxies/1573256)

 # Prerequisites for installation
 You'll need the following to install BloxProxy: